×

 What do expats find most challenging?

 "Expats in Scheveningen may find the Dutch directness challenging as it can sometimes come across as blunt or rude.
 The language barrier can also be a significant challenge, as while many Dutch people speak English, daily life and official matters are conducted in Dutch.
 The Dutch culture of consensus, where everyone's opinion is considered before making a decision, can be frustrating for those used to a more hierarchical decision-making process.
 The weather, particularly the cold, rainy winters, can also be a challenge for expats from warmer climates.
-Lastly, the Dutch emphasis on work-life balance, while generally positive, can be difficult for those used to a culture of long working hours and high-pressure jobs," remarked one expat who made the move to Scheveningen.
+Lastly, the Dutch emphasis on work-life balance, while generally positive, can be difficult for those used to a culture of long working hours and high-pressure jobs," remarked one expat living in Scheveningen, The Netherlands.

 Is there a lot of crime in Scheveningen?